Heights High School: History

 Houston Heights High School was first established for Heights residents in 1904, as an elementary through high school.
 Its initial site was lots 8-17 of Houston Heights Block 185, on what is now Milroy Park.

 When the Heights joined the City of Houston in 1918, the building at the end of Heights Boulevard and 20th known today as Hamilton Middle School became the Senior High School, and the old location became a Junior High School.
 When the original building on Yale and 12th burned in 1924, a new location for the high school was picked in the block between Oxford and Arlington, 13th and 14th.
 The new school was named John H. Reagan High School and opened in 1926 with the student body and teachers marching down Heights Blvd from the old school building to the new high school on 13th Street.
 Reagan was built on the entirety of blocks 166 and 167.

 The campus was designed by John Staub and William Ward Watkin, who were designers of the original campus of Rice University.
 Reagan was first established as an all-white high school.

 Overcrowding at Reagan was relieved by Waltrip High School when Waltrip opened in 1959.

 Reagan High was previously reserved for white children (Hispanics being categorized as white prior to 1970) but it desegregated by 1970.
 Its student body started to become increasingly Hispanic; by 1988 Reagan was mostly Hispanic.
 In 1997 a portion of the Reagan boundary was rezoned to Waltrip.

 In 2006 Reagan began a renovation project.
 Set to end in the summer of 2007, the renovations to Reagan included the building of a new cafeteria, a new gymnasium complex, an additional academic building, a new vocational building, and a library.

 Circa 2006 Connie Berger became the principal of Reagan.
 In 2009 Berger expected around 100 former private school students to enroll because the economic conditions persuaded families to send their children to public school instead of private school.

 Around 2012, each year a total of 400 students transfer from Booker T. Washington High School to Reagan and Waltrip High School.

 The HISD board voted to rename the school to Heights High School in 2016.
 In June 2016 a group of eight Houston area residents, including alumni and parents, sued HISD to get an injunction to prevent the name changes; they did so after HISD did not accept their ultimatum to stop the name changes.
 Wayne Dolcefino serves as their spokesperson.
-The case was rejected in court with prejudice.
+The case was rejected in court.